 The SEND register is a flexible register.
-If children, when having received appropriate identified support, begin to make good progress and close the gap with their peers, can, in consultation with parents/carers, come off the SEND register.
-If the child's needs are being managed successfully within the classroom with no different from or additional to support then the child no longer needs to be classed a SEND Support.
+If children, when having received appropriate identified support, begin to make good progress and close the gap with their peers, they can, in consultation with parents/carers, come off the SEND register.
+If a child's needs are being managed successfully within the classroom with no different or additional support then the child no longer needs to be classed as SEND Support.
+Upon this decision parents/carers will be informed by the academy.